 Future work includes generalizing the tool to discover other delinquents and exploiting the synergy between our tool and statement-at-a-time and physical design tools.
 The eventual goal is to go beyond the detection of problems to explicit suggestions for improvement.
 Right now, that is the programmer’s job.

 When we do database tuning professionally, we find that we can sometimes so much improve applications by correcting delinquent design patterns that we upset our clients.
 It's remarkably hard to show an application programmer that his or her "extremely complicated" application which takes 9 hours in production can in fact run in under a minute using much less code.
 Often such a programmer will ignore the suggestion.
 With a tool like AppSleuth, the tuner can deflect the anger to the software.

+Acknowledgements

+We would like to thank Laura Puglisi for helpful discussions as well as both the conference reviewers and our shepherd for their thoughtful comments.

 REFERENCES